 Once the thesis advisor approves the final draft, the School of Graduate Studies will be contacted to schedule an oral defense.
 School of Graduate Studies deadlines should be checked in the Schedule of Classes book.
 In addition to the committee, the School of Graduate Studies will send a representative to sit in on the defense.
 This faculty member serves as an observer to verify that the committee conducted the defense appropriately.
 They are not active participants in the meeting and they do not vote in determining whether the candidate meets the requirements for the defense.
 They write a report to the School of Graduate Studies following the defense.
-The defense is organized similar to the prospectus meeting in that the student will present a 20-25 minute summary of his/her findings and then the committee members will ask questions or comment on the project.
+The defense is organized similar to the prospectus meeting in that the student will present a 20-25 of the research project and outcomes and then the committee members will ask questions or comment on the project.
 At the end of the meeting (generally an hour) the candidate will step out of the room and the committee will discuss the performance.
 The candidate will be asked back into the room and given the results of the committee decision.
 The committee members will make suggestions regarding revisions to the manuscript.
-These revisions must be made prior to submission of the thesis to the Graduate School.
+These revisions and approval of the final manuscript by the thesis advisor must be made prior to submission of the thesis to the Graduate School.